Units and silos

 Review how it's going.
 It can be easy to see planning teams as a fire fighting exercise: a task to be completed, a fire to be fought.
 Not all delivery teams are an easy sell, not every project feels worth being part of.
 If we’re asking people to do something politically tricky, emotionally complex, we need to support them through that.
 We’re not done when the team is formed.

 Watch the team in action.
 Aside from all the usual reasons, show and tells can be a real measure of team confidence.
 An insight into how relationships within a team are playing out: what’s working, what’s not.
 The kind of research work they choose to prioritise; whether design is contributing beyond just the user interface; how professions collaborate; and how strong the connection is between research and design decision-making.
 Don’t just rely on a 1-to-1, observe the whole team in action.

 We’ve made real progress in user-centred design in building understanding and appreciation of the professions within it – interaction design, user research, content design and more.
 There’s a sense, in the sectors I work in at least, of an improved understanding of career paths and what it takes to move from junior to senior practitioner.
 But we can’t think of our professions, or the development of individuals in isolation.
 Our responsibility is broader than just our direct team.
 That user-centred design unit can be so powerful, so it's vital that design, user research and content design leadership shares a collective sense of the values they are trying to instill, recruit for, and better still, demonstrate them at leadership levels.

-My thanks to Matthew Solle, Gavin Wye and Simon Whatley for their thoughts, suggestions and, most of all, their improvements to this post.
+My thanks to Matthew Solle, Gavin Wye and Simon Whatley for their thoughts and improvements to this post.